MikeORed/Simple-LARP/README.md

 - **Education through Experimentation**: The project will serve as a learning tool for exploring how Generative AI models can be integrated into narrative-driven environments.
 - **Separation of Concerns**: The project will maintain a strict separation between the **UX (frontend)** and **domain services** layers via a **Backend for Frontend (BFF)** pattern.
 This approach ensures that the front-end and back-end can evolve independently, promoting scalability and transferability of lessons to other projects.
-- **Exploring Pre-Trained LLMs**: Both **AWS Bedrock** and **OpenAI’s models** will be leveraged depending on context.
-The exact mapping of models will evolve as the project matures.
+- **Exploring functionality within AWS Bedrock**: From Claude to Titan, using the Converse api and gagents, I intend to explore the boundaries within the Bedrock space, within budgetary boundaries of course.
-- **Scalable Architecture**: The game will be developed with **modularity** in mind, allowing for the easy extension of features and AI models as new capabilities are explored.
+- **Scalable Architecture**: The project will be developed with **modularity** in mind, allowing for the easy extension of features and AI models as new capabilities are explored.

 ---